 +44 (0) 7931 765666, +44 (0) 20 8922 3145

 Welcome to London!
-Just like you I love travelling and the unique experiences and insights that come from an enthusiastic local guide.
+Just like you I love travelling to enjoy unique experiences and insights with an enthusiastic local guide.

-Building on the excitement since London 2012's Olympic & Paralympic Games, Queen Elizabeth II's Diamond Jubilee and the births of Prince George and Princess Charlotte, I look forward to introducing you to more of the London region's great sights, events, characters and architecture in 2016.
+Building on the excitement since London 2012's Olympic & Paralympic Games, Queen Elizabeth II's Diamond Jubilee and royal weddings and births of princes and princesses, I look forward to introducing you to more of the London region's great sights, events and experiences in 2018.

 First, the ‘classic’ attractions - Tower of London, Crown Jewels, Westminster Abbey, St Paul's Cathedral, British Museum, Greenwich, Buckingham Palace, Houses of Parliament, Borough Market.
-Next, there are newer attractions that include stunning views from additions to London's skyline: London Eye, View from The Shard, Heron Tower and The 'Walkie-Talkie' with its Sky Garden.
-Queen Elizabeth Olympic Park's Orbit viewing platform has a long helter-skelter ride that's now open.
-Tate Britain and ‘hidden gems’ Kenwood House and Apsley House are worth a visit after recent make-overs and the much-heralded new wing at Tate Modern opened in June.
+Next, there are newer attractions that include stunning views from additions to London's architectural skyline: London Eye, View from The Shard, Heron Tower, The 'Walkie-Talkie' with its Sky Garden, the Bloomberg Building and Mithraeum and the new American Embassy, as well as several other notable buildings in the City of London that will be completed this year.
+Queen Elizabeth Olympic Park's Orbit viewing platform has added a thrilling helter-skelter ride.
+Tate Britain and ‘hidden gems’ Kenwood House, Apsley House and the exciting new Blavatnik Building at Tate Modern are worth a visit.

 Going back in time and out of central London, Henry VIII's 500-year old Tudor palace at Hampton Court never fails to delight.
-Windsor Castle is an unforgettable royal location.
+Windsor Castle is an unforgettable royal location that also hosts the weddings this year of Prince Harry and Megan Markle and Princess Eugenie and Jack Brooksbank.
 Stonehenge, Salisbury and Bath are impressive 'must see' sights.
-Oxford's 'New Bodleian' library (reopened as the Weston Library in 2015) and the Ashmolean Museum are worth including on your visit to this beautiful university town, as well as nearby Blenheim Palace.
+Oxford's Bodleian library and the Ashmolean Museum are worth including on your visit to this beautiful university town, as well as nearby Blenheim Palace and Winston Churchill's burial place at Bladon.
 I'd be delighted to take you around any or all of these.

-My predictions for visitors to England in 2016?
-I look forward to increased interest from international and local visitors in:
+My predictions for visitors to England in 2018?
+I look forward to increased interest from visitors in:

-* TV and film locations headed by global hits Downton Abbey, Dr Who, Sherlock Holmes and Wolf Hall, as well as Hollywood and Bollywood films such as the James Bond 007 and Harry Potter franchises, and Amma Assante's 2014 film 'Belle' about the life and times of Dido Elizabeth Belle at Kenwood.
+* TV and film locations headed by global hits including JK Rowling's franchises Harry Potter and Fantastic Beasts, Downton Abbey, James Bond 007, Dr Who, Sherlock Holmes, as well as Hollywood and Bollywood films and Amma Assante's 2014 film 'Belle' about the life and times of Dido Elizabeth Belle at Kenwood.

 * a wide range of themed tours relating to World War One - the 'Great War'.
-For example, 1916 was the second year of Zeppelin air-raids on London and it's interesting to walk one of the central London routes.
+1918 at last saw the armistice silence the guns on the Western Front and was the final year of Zeppelin and aircraft raids on London and it's interesting to walk one of the central Zeppelin raid London routes.
 A guided visit to the WW1 galleries in the Imperial War Museum also gives a fascinating insight.

 * Meet your ancestors at English Heritage's excellent Visitor Centre at Stonehenge, a UNESCO World Heritage Site.
 Understand the area's story including Durrington Walls and Woodhenge, and burials in long- or round-barrows.